D3TaLES/roboticsUI/README.md

 # RoboticsUI
-This is the repo for robotics user interface.
-Uses Tkinter.
+This repo contains a user interface for the RiskoRobot at CAER.

-## Environment
+## Installations
-### Install
+### Create Environment
 The primary package this repo requires is the [D<sup>3</sup>TaLES API](https://github.com/D3TaLES/d3tales_api).
 It is recommended that you create an environment to host the required packages.
 ```bash